-&lt;sup>34 Such spillovers were an essential aspect of Hirschman's work, though he did not focus explicitly on learning spillovers.
-See A.O.
-Hirschman, 1958, The Strategy of Economic Development, New Haven, Conn.: Yale University Press.
+Such spillovers were an essential aspect of Hirschman's (1958) work, though he did not focus explicitly on learning spillovers.

-&lt;sup>35 We use the term broadly, to embrace any policy attempting to affect the direction of the economy.
+^{28.} We use the term broadly, to embrace any policy attempting to affect the direction of the economy.

-&lt;sup>36 Richard R. John presents a persuasive account of the large role of government in the development of the telecommunications sector in the nineteenth and twentieth centuries.
-Richard R. John, 2010, Network Nation: Inventing American Telecommunications, Harvard University Press.
+Richard R. John (2010) presents a persuasive account of the large role of government in the development of the telecommunications sector in the 19th and 20th centuries.